reahl/reahl/reahl-doc/doc/tutorial/gettingstarted.rst

 ------------

 This version of Reahl requires at least version 2.7 of Python.
-We're exited about Python 3, but changing over to Python 3 is a big job which we still have to get to!
+We're excited about Python 3, but changing over to Python 3 is a big job which we still have to get to!

 Other projects used